-- (i) Effective [INSERT DATE OF PUBLICATION IN FEDERAL REGISTER], you may not count any DBE participation toward DBE goals until the UCP that covers you has completed the reevaluation process described in § 26.111 of this part. - 25.
-Amend § 26.61 to remove the subparagraph designation for subparagraph (b)(1) and to remove subparagraph (b)(2).
+- (i) Effective October 3, 2025, you may not count any DBE participation toward DBE goals until the UCP that covers you has completed the reevaluation process described in § 26.111. - 25.
+Amend § 26.61 by revising paragraph (b) to read as follows:

-§ 26.61 Burden of proof
+§ 26.61 Burden of proof.

 - (b) The firm has the burden of demonstrating, by a preponderance of the evidence, i.e., more likely than not, that it satisfies all of the requirements in this subpart.
-In determining whether the firm has met its burden, the certifier must consider all the information in the record, viewed as a whole. - (1) Exception 1.
-In a decertification proceeding the certifier bears the burden of proving, by a preponderance of the evidence, that the firm is no longer eligible for certification under the rules of this part.

-26. Revise § 26.67 to read as follows:
+In determining whether the firm has met its burden, the certifier must consider all the information in the record, viewed as a whole.
+In a decertification proceeding the certifier bears the burden of proving, by a preponderance of the evidence, that the firm is no longer eligible for certification under the rules of this part. - 26.
+Revise § 26.67 to read as follows: